 The new laws provide a range of compliance and enforcement measures to boost EPA’s ability to do its job, including modernised and improved powers for EPA authorised officers.

 Read more about these measures below.

 Victorians made it clear, through the Independent Inquiry into the EPA, that they want EPA to better hold polluters to account.

 - Modernising, clarifying and strengthening powers for EPA Authorised Officers to enter premises and investigate suspected breaches of the law.

 - Improving investigation capability by providing EPA investigations access to search warrants, modern information gathering notices and access to the Surveillance Devices Act 1999.

 - Higher penalties for obstructing, assaulting or impersonating an EPA Authorised Officer.

 Increasing penalties and strengthening sanctions

-The proposed legislation would increase penalties for environmental offences from those in place now.
-This would bring the penalties into line with comparative legislation in other environmental schemes.
-They also reflect the significance that harmful impacts can have on human health and the environment.
-The significant penalties in the proposed legislation are intended to send the message that the Victorian community will not tolerate this behaviour.
+The legislation will increase penalties for environmental offences from those in place now.
+This will bring the penalties into line with comparable laws.
+The penalties also reflect the significance that harmful impacts can have on human health and the environment, and are intended to send the message that the Victorian community will not tolerate this behaviour.

-The Bill also introduces a civil penalties scheme alongside criminal penalties that will allow EPA to take more timely and proportionate enforcement action for less serious offences.
+The Act also introduces a civil penalty scheme alongside criminal penalties that will allow EPA to take more timely and proportionate enforcement action for moderate breaches of the law.